idvorkin/idvorkin.github.io/_d/time-off-07-2022.md

 ### Programming

 - ☐ Finish and summarize book on [recommender systems](/recommender).
-(Part of the work side of time off and on the flights)
+(Part of the work side of time off and on the flights).
+Harder then I expected

 ## Identity Health (Y/5)